michaeldorner/quo-vadis-open-source/README.md

 ## Licenses

-All code is licensed under MIT.
-Please consider the [Black Duck Academic Use Agreement](https://web.archive.org/web/20170619090829/https://blog.openhub.net/academic-use-agreement) regarding the data from Open Hub.
+All data and code is under [CC BY](https://creativecommons.org/licenses/by/4.0/).
+Please also consider the [Black Duck Academic Use Agreement](https://web.archive.org/web/20170619090829/https://blog.openhub.net/academic-use-agreement) when retrieving data from Open Hub API.